airyhq/airy/docs/docs/sources/facebook.md

 ### Find the app id and secret

-To connect a page, you must have an Facebook approved app.
+To connect a page, you must have an approved Facebook app.
 If you don't have one, you must to create it before proceeding.
 Once you are done with the configuration, you should see something like this:

 <img alt="Facebook apps page" src={useBaseUrl('img/sources/facebook/apps.jpg')} />

-Note down the `App Id` of your Facebook application and then head to the basic settings page.
-Here you will find your `App secret`:
+Note down the `App ID` of your Facebook application and then head to the basic settings page.
+Here you will find your `App Secret`:

 <img alt="Facebook apps page" src={useBaseUrl('img/sources/facebook/secret.png')} />